TorqueDog/RangeRoverTweaks/README.md

 Eeeeugh... *inflation*.
 In 2024, it's all anybody talks about.

-Well, I've got news for you: your Rover has been inflating your speedometer for a long time.
+Well, I've got news for you: your Range Rover has been inflating your speedometer for a long time.
 You might have noticed your phone's GPS speed (Waze, Apple Maps, Google Maps, etc.) was often 2 KM/H or 2% lower than what your vehicle claimed you were doing. *You* think you're doing 60 KM/H, but you're *actually* only doing 58.
 This is incredibly stupid, unnecessary behavior (BuT sAfEtY!!!1!) and it deserves to be put out of its misery, so let's do that.
 Into the CCF we go.
 There are three settings we're interested in, and you want to change them to match what I've got below.

 **L405 Range Rover**
 |CCF Property|Value|Description|